-As required by the Australian Stock Exchange, the information presented here contains details of other mineralisation that has a reasonable prospect of being economically extracted in the future but which is not yet classified as proved or probable reserves.
-This material is defined as mineral resources under the JORC code.
+The information presented in this release relates to Mineral Resources determined for the Panguna project, and contains details of mineralisation that has a reasonable prospect of being economically extracted in the future, but which is not yet classified as Proved or Probable Ore Reserves.
+This material is defined as a Mineral Resource under the JORC code (2004).
 Estimates of such material are based largely on geological information with only preliminary consideration of mining, economic and other factors.
-While in the judgement of the competent person there are realistic expectations that all or part of the mineral resources will eventually become proved or probable reserves, there is no guarantee that this will occur as the result depends on further technical and economic studies and prevailing economic conditions in the future.
-The information in this report that relates to mineral resources is based on information compiled by Perry Collier and Gerald Clark who are members of the Australasian Institute of Mining and Metallurgy.
-Perry Collier is a full-time employee of Rio Tinto and has experience which is relevant to the style of mineralisation and type of deposits under consideration and to the activity which they have undertaken to qualify as a competent person as defined in the 2004 edition of the 'Australasian Code for Reporting of Exploration Results, Minerals Resources and Ore Reserves'.
-Gerald Clark is an external consultant and has experience which is relevant to the style of mineralisation and type of deposits under consideration and to the activity which they have undertaken to qualify as a competent person as defined in the 2004 edition of the 'Australasian Code for Reporting of Exploration Results, Minerals Resources and Ore Reserves'.
-Perry Collier and Gerald Clark consent to the inclusion in the press release of the matters based on their information in the form and context in which it appears.
+While in the judgement of the competent person there are realistic expectations that all or part of the Mineral Resources will eventually become Proved or Probable Ore Reserves, there is no guarantee that this will occur as the result depends on further technical and economic studies and prevailing economic conditions in the future.

+The information in this statement that relates to mineral resources is based on information compiled by Mr Perry Collier and Mr Gerald Clark who are members of the Australasian Institute of Mining and Metallurgy.
+Mr Collier is a full-time employee of Rio Tinto and Mr Clark is an independent geological consultant.
+Mr Collier and Mr Clark have experience which is relevant to the style of mineralisation and type of deposits under consideration and to the activity which they have undertaken to qualify as a competent person as defined in the 2004 edition of the 'Australasian Code for Reporting of Exploration Results, Minerals Resources and Ore Reserves'.
+Mr Collier and Mr Clark both consent to the inclusion in the press release of the matters based on their information in the form and context in which it appears.